-- Amazon Prime: Mastery of order fulfillment for the customers.
-Guaranteed two-day delivery on all products which are prime eligible.
+- Amazon Prime: Mastery of order fulfillment for customers.
+Guaranteed two-day delivery on all products that are Prime-eligible

 - Jimmy John’s: Freaky fast.
-The company even faced some lawsuits for being too fast in their gourmet sandwiches business including safety measures.
+The company even faced some lawsuits for being too fast in their gourmet sandwich business, including safety measures

 - GE team developed breakthrough ultrasound innovation in less than a year.